willbowden/iUROP-live-speedband-tool/README.md

 11. Click "Save changes"
 12. Repeat steps 3 to 11, creating a second table named `lambda-rt-to-igw`,  assigning the new route's target to "Internet Gateway", and selecting the only available (default) option (`igw-xxxxxxx`)

-# 2. Setting up AWS Amplify
+# 3. Setting up AWS Amplify

 AWS Amplify is used to provide user authentication for the frontend.
 Below are the instructions to configure it.

-## Setting up the CLI

-1. Follow [these instructions](https://docs.amplify.aws/gen1/react/start/getting-started/installation/) to setup the Amplify CLI.

-## Setting up Amplify

 1. Under `/speedbands` in this repo, delete the `amplify` folder.
 We will create a new Amplify setup configured to you.
 2. In the `/speedbands` directory, run `amplify init` and use the following options: